Families and Residents:

 Enhanced our cleaning and sanitation procedures related to COVID-19.

 Recognizing that memory support environments present unique challenges to routine pandemic response procedures, in order to better serve our residents, we are following the recommendation of the Alzheimer’s Association in addition to state and federal guidelines.
-While we understand asking residents to remain in their rooms may not be realistic in all circumstances, we are encouraging those who can remain in their room to do so.
 We are continuing to practice social distancing and enhancing environmental cleaning and infection prevention processes.
 We have reinforced training of our personnel to recognize signs and symptoms that may differ slightly in residents with cognitive impairment.
 We understand that your loved one’s mental health is of great concern at this time so we are offering to schedule FaceTime calls between residents and their families to help them stay connected during this difficult time.
 Contact us directly if you’d like to speak to one of our residents via FaceTime.

 Participating regularly in health organization webinars and conference calls regarding COVID-19.